Corded Ware culture: Single Grave culture

 The cultural emphasis on drinking equipment already characteristic of the early indigenous Funnelbeaker culture, synthesized with newly arrived Corded Ware traditions.
 Especially in the west (Scandinavia and northern Germany), the drinking vessels have a protruding foot and define the Protruding-Foot Beaker culture (PFB) as a subset of the Single Grave culture.
 The Beaker culture has been proposed to derive from this specific branch of the Corded Ware culture.

-At Zeewijk in the Netherlands the remains of a large rectangular building measuring 22 m by 5.5–7 m, have been excavated.
+At Zeewijk in the Netherlands the remains of a large rectangular building measuring 22 by 5.5–7 m, have been excavated.
 The building may have had a ritual or ceremonial function.

 Scandinavian Battle Axe culture

 The Danish-Swedish-Norwegian Battle Axe culture, or the Boat Axe culture, appeared c.
 2800 BC and is known from about 3,000 graves from Scania to Uppland and Trøndelag.
 The "battle-axes" were primarily a status object.
 There are strong continuities in stone craft traditions, and very little evidence of any type of full-scale migration, least of all a violent one.
 The old ways were discontinued as the corresponding cultures on the continent changed, and the farmers living in Scandinavia took part in a few of those changes since they belonged to the same network.
 Settlements on small, separate farmsteads without any defensive protection is also a strong argument against the people living there being aggressors.

 About 3000 battle axes have been found, in sites distributed over all of Scandinavia, but they are sparse in Norrland and northern Norway.
 Less than 100 settlements are known, and their remains are negligible as they are located on continually used farmland, and have consequently been plowed away.
 Einar Østmo reports sites inside the Arctic Circle in the Lofoten, and as far north as the present city of Tromsø.